 - Company car schemes: Some employers may offer salary sacrifice schemes for car ownership.
 The car is usually leased by the employer on behalf of the employee.

-Workplace pension schemes
+Salary sacrifice pension schemes

-One of the most common methods employers take advantage is by making salary sacrifice contributions into employees auto enrolment pensions.
+One of the most common methods employers take advantage is by making salary sacrifice contributions into employees’ auto enrolment pensions.

-Salary sacrifice examples
+Salary sacrifice pension example

 Before salary sacrifice: